 The number of imports was increased to 15 and the roster size to 33 in 1972.
 It was later increased to 34 players, 19 non-imports and 15 imports and continued the designated import rule.
 In 1979, Jamie Bone, a Canadian College quarterback out of the University of Western Ontario successfully won a Ontario Human Rights Commission hearing.
 The judge ruled that Bone had been discriminated against on the basis of his nationality by the Hamilton Tiger-Cats and awarded him $10,000 and a 30-day tryout which he declined.
 The judge did not strike down the designated import rule however, and it lived on.

 In 1986 the old designated import rule was eliminated by the league and game rosters were set at 35 (19 non-imports, 13 imports and three quarterbacks).
 In 1987 a quarterback position was dropped reducing the roster to 34.

-The designated import rule known today was introduced in 1988.
+The designated import rule known until 2022 was introduced in 1988.
 Roster sizes were set at 20 non-imports, 14 imports and 2 quarterbacks.
 One import was a designated import and was restricted to participating in special team plays.
 1990 saw rosters expand to 37 players consisting of 20 non-imports, 14 imports and three quarterbacks.
 In 2002 rosters were increased to 40 players, 19 non-imports, 18 imports and 3 quarterbacks with two designated imports.
 The designated import rule had been adjusted, allowing unlimited special teams play, but also providing for a designated import to replace another import player on offence or defence.
 In this way, starting positions for non-imports were protected since no more than 16 imports plus the quarterback could hold the 24 offensive or defensive starting positions.